Writban/Writban/README.md

 # Hi, I'm Writban

 I build small, practical projects in **Python**, **C++**, and **web (HTML/CSS/JS)** — with a tilt toward **cybersecurity** and **web apps**.

-// More realistically I just be doing what catches my fancy though
+//More realistically I just be doing what catches my fancy though

 ## Featured projects
 - Attack Tree Assistant (HTML, CSS, JS, Python): Helps design attack trees with suggestions on node addition and pruning, and provides descriptions for nodes present